-The term 'Land Law' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Land Law' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Land law represents the type of law discipline that pertains to the various inherent rights of individuals to utilize (or restrict others from) owned land.
 There are many jurisdictions of the world that employ the words real property or real estate to describe such privately, corporately, or government owned land.
 Land utilization agreements such as renting prove to be a critical intersecting point where land law and contract law meet.